dressupucla/learn-git/dressup_profiles_exercise/setup.md

 ## Set up instructions

-For this exercise, DResSUP participants will add their own profiles to the [DResSUP website](http://dressup.library.ucla.edu/participants/).
-The goal of this exercise is to introduce participants to Git, GitHub, and Jekyll (a static site generator).
+* The Task: DResSUP participants will add their own profiles to the [DResSUP website](http://dressup.library.ucla.edu/participants/).
+* The Goal: Introduce participants to Git, GitHub, and Jekyll (a static site generator).

 Notes:
 * We will be doing "pair programming," meaning two people will work together on a single computer.